Helping Clients In Hermitage Establish A Comprehensive And Effective Estate Plan

 At Douglas, Joseph & Olson Attorneys At Law, we have the knowledge and experience to help you make sure your estate plan will be effective.
-With offices in Hermitage and Jamestown, we serve clients in Mercer County, Crawford County and the surrounding areas of Pennsylvania.
+With offices in Hermitage and Jamestown, we serve clients in Mercer County, Crawford County and the surrounding areas of Pennsylvania with wills, trusts and other estate planning documents.
 Our estate planning attorneys take a committed, personalized approach to each client and case.

 You Are The Centerpiece Of Our Practice

 We are not making just any estate plan; we are making YOUR estate plan.
 Critical to our process is listening to you and understanding your interests and goals before we start giving advice.
 Once we understand your situation, we can help create your estate plan in a way that is personally tailored to your needs.
 Our lawyers can help you establish all of the essential documents as needed, including:

 - Wills: The will is the primary document of any estate plan.
 It gives specific instructions for the distribution of your assets and directs the estate administrator to the appropriate trusts and other documents involved.

 - Trusts: A trust is a specific instrument for the distribution of assets.
 There are numerous types of trusts, all with different goals in mind.
 Some trusts can be modified after they have been created (revocable trusts) and some cannot (irrevocable trusts).